remorses/kitty-graphics-agent/README.md

 # kitty-graphics-agent

 CLIs can't pass images to LLMs without an extra tool call.
-This package fixes that.
+This specification fixes that.

 ## OpenCode plugin